-Liz Krane is a freelance web developer and founder of Learn to Code LA, a community for anyone who wants to learn about computer science and programming.
-Previously a community manager for Hackaday and research assistant at USC Annenberg, Liz is a professional dabbler who dreams of learning something about everything.
+Liz Krane is a freelance web developer, programming instructor, and founder of Learn Teach Code, an organization that empowers aspiring developers to lead their own local tech events and study groups where anyone (especially beginners) can learn and teach together, creating stronger, more diverse tech communities.
+After working as a community manager for Hackaday, a research assistant at USC Annenberg, and a freelance writer and photographer, Liz is a professional dabbler who dreams of learning something about everything.

 Serita first found a love for front end development when she started changing the coding of her Myspace page as a teen.
 Currently working in nonprofit event planning and development (fundraising, not coding), Serita is also a project manager on the side working with her organization's communications department.
 With a passion for supporting women in their endeavors, Serita found her way to Girl Develop It in 2016.
 In her spare time, you can find Serita either in a deep Criminal Minds hole, practicing yoga, or working on bringing her coding skills out of the Myspace era.